Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: -Optimal Diagonal Preconditioning

-As mentioned in \Cref{Remark Homogeneity}, $\kappa(\cDo(d))$ is a positively homogenous function.
+As mentioned in \Cref{Remark Homogeneity}, $\kappa(d)$ is a positively homogenous function (of degree zero).
 Thus there are multiple optimal solutions and our problem is \emph{Hadamard ill-posed}.
 From a computational stability perspective, it is more efficient to minimize an equivalent smaller dimensional formulation that is not positively homogeneous.
-With this in mind, we let $A\succ 0$ and $V\in \mathbb R^{n \times (n-1)}$ be a matrix whose columns form a basis for $e^{\perp}$; and we consider the function
+With this in mind, we let $M\succ 0$ and $V\in \R^{n \times (n-1)}$ be a matrix whose columns form a basis for $e_n^{\perp}$, where $e_n\in \Rn$ is the vector of all ones.
+We consider the function